symfonycorp/symfony-cloud-docs/cookbooks/symfony_no_flex.rst

 As for any SymfonyCloud project, you will have to edit the ``.symfony.cloud.yaml`` and ``.symfony/services.yaml`` files according to your needs.
-See the :doc:`Services documentation </services/intro>` for a complete description of currently supported service types, endpoints and associated environment variables.
+See the :doc:`Services documentation </services/intro>` for a complete description of currently supported services types, endpoints and associated environment variables.

-You will then have to tweak a bit the generated configuration.
-The instructions will mostly depend on your Symfony version.

-Symfony version
+Symfony Version
 ---------------

-The quality of your experience with SymfonyCloud will vastly depend on your Symfony version: before Symfony 3.2 you do not benefit from the `Runtime Environment Variables`_ while the `DotEnv component`_ has been introduced with Symfony 3.3.
-SymfonyCloud leverages environment variables to expose services credentials and to allow fast creation of new environments with the same codebase.
+The quality of your experience with SymfonyCloud vastly depends on your Symfony
+version: before Symfony 3.2 you do not benefit from the `Runtime Environment Variables`_ as the `DotEnv component`_ has been introduced in Symfony 3.3.
+SymfonyCloud leverages environment variables to expose service credentials and to allow fast creation of new environments with the same codebase.
 Those two features are key for a great SymfonyCloud experience.

-We highly recommend the upgrade to 3.2+ before getting started.
+We highly recommend to upgrade to 3.2+ before getting started.
 If you cannot do so, your SymfonyCloud configuration will remain the same but your deployments will take longer as your Symfony cache will need to be built each time.